anish-lakkapragada/tricli/server_README.md

 ### Parameters :

-Note if you are doing a different action (say ADD) than the parameter (say DELETE_STRING) you can put something random for that parameter, because it will be ignored.
+Note if you are doing a different action (say ADD) than the parameter (say DELETE_STRING) you can put something random for that parameter, because it will be ignored by the server.

 - ACTION : this can be "ADD" or "DELETE" or "CLEAR" or "AUTOCOMPLETE" or "SEARCH" or "DISPLAY".